 Here's what you need to know about Animoji and how they work.

 What are Apple Animoji?

-Apple described Animoji as “custom animated messages that use your voice and reflect your facial expressions".
+Apple's Animoji are custom animated messages that use your voice and reflect your facial expressions.

 How do Animoji work?

-To process all that face data, Apple developed the new A11 Bionic neural engine.
-It's the company's A11 Bionic chip with a built-in neural engine.
-Animoji leverages the TrueDepth camera system used for Face ID, as well as the A11 Bionic chip, to capture and analyse more than 50 different muscle movements in your face.
+Animoji leverages the TrueDepth camera system used for Face ID, as well as the chip inside a compatible iPhone, to capture and analyse more than 50 different muscle movements in your face.
 It then mirrors your expressions in different emoji to produce Animoji.

-Here's how to create and share an Animoji:
+Here's how to create and share an Animoji on Messages: